Sustainability Experience Center

 • SustainPSU Staff or Intern Virtual Visit

-We recognize that interactive engagement is some of the best teaching and learning and would be happy to work with you to coordinate a time in which a SustainPSU staff member, intern or SEC Project Leader can join your class/group virtually to tell you more about the SEC and how they can become involved with the Sustainability Experience Center and/or sustainability at Penn State.
-Email us at sustainability@psu.edu to start the conversation.
+We recognize that interactive engagement is some of the best teaching and learning and would be happy to work with you to coordinate a time in which a SustainPSU staff member, intern or SEC Project Leader can connect your class/group virtually with the SEC and how they can become involved with the Sustainability Experience Center and/or sustainability at Penn State.
+Email us at sustainability@psu.edu to start the conversation or click the button on this page to request an in-person tour.

 Please know that factors well beyond our control weighed heavily in our decision-making efforts, and that we are doing our best as part of the community to continue the work of sustainability education and experience.

-Please contact Krista Bailey with Penn State Sustainability with any questions you may have related to SEC outreach opportunities: kbailey@psu.edu.
-For questions related to SEC operations and research, please contact Meghan Hoskins with Penn State Sustainability: meh200@psu.edu.
+Please contact Corey Gracie-Griffin with Penn State Sustainability with any questions you may have related to SEC outreach opportunities: corey@psu.edu.